mortar-works/mortar-website/src/site/use-cases/accreditation-process.md

 pageImage: financial-processes.jpg
 homepageImage: balance_04.png
 description: |-
-  Mortar redesigned and digitalised the accreditation process for the Mayor of London's Dementia Friendly Venues Charter.
-A tailored version of our platform Hoop'd provides venues with a self-service accreditation environment and provides the Greater London Authority with a sustainable and secure platform for administrating the charter.
+  Mortar redesigned the accreditation process for the Mayor of London's Dementia Friendly Venues Charter.
+A tailored version of our platform Hoop'd provides venues with self-service accreditation and provides the Greater London Authority with a sustainable platform for administrating the charter.
 order: 1
 ---